MadByteDE/SPT-Linux-Guide/docs/issues.md

 ##### BSG Launcher

-To fix fonts in the BSG Launcher, you can download & install the [Bender font](https://www.1001fonts.com/download/bender.zip) (external link, *.zip archive) on your distribution.
+To fix fonts in the BSG Launcher, you can download & install the [Bender font](https://www.1001fonts.com/bender-font.html) on your distribution.

 Unfortunately, this will not work when using a Proton runner for the application.